PrEP (Generic Truvada)

 PrEP should be taken once daily to reduce the risk of contracting HIV.

-Take one pill at the same time every day with a glass of water.
-If you have trouble swallowing tablets, you can crush the tablet and mix it with 100ml of water or juice and drink it immediately.
+Take one pill at the same time every day, accompanied by a glass of water.
+If you have trouble swallowing tablets, you can crush them and mix them with 100ml of water or juice, then drink them immediately.

 This medicine is effective after 7 days of consecutive daily use.